|The Frankfurt-Tipp rating:|

-Actually, Apple (Nadja Uhl) had hoped to finally be able to free herself from her hippie mother Ingrid (Hannelore Elsner) when she travels to rehab in the Spanish Torremolinos - the place Apple doesn't particularly associate pleasant childhood memories with.
-But while Ingrid no longer recognizes the place where she experienced a life full of freedom, dreams and passion more than thirty years ago as an aging all-inclusive tourist and yet is confronted with the past in an extremely intense way, her daughter in Germany slides from one catastrophe to the next.
-But just when the situation for both looks as if it couldn't get any worse, life still has some surprises in store for them - one of them in the form of transvestite Tim/Tina (Hinnerk Schönemann), whose past is closely linked to that of Ingrid and Apple…
+Actually, Apple (Nadja Uhl) had hoped to finally break away from her hippie mother Ingrid (Hannelore Elsner) when she travels to Torremolinos, Spain, for rehab - the place Apple has less than pleasant childhood memories with.
+But while Ingrid, as an aging all-inclusive tourist, no longer recognizes the place where she experienced a life full of freedom, dreams and passion over thirty years ago, and is nevertheless confronted with the past in an extremely intense way, her daughter in Germany slides from one catastrophe into the next.
+But just when things look like they can't get any worse for either of them, life has a few more surprises in store for them - one of them in the form of transvestite Tim/Tina (Hinnerk Schönemann), whose past is closely linked to Ingrid and Apple's.

-With "Alles inklusive" Doris Dörrie has filmed her successful novel of the same name from 2011.
-Somewhere between comedy and melancholic drama, it tells an episodic story of mother-daughter conflicts, of people in search of personal happiness, of letting go of the past and of the horror of package tourism.
-Doris Dörrie shot her film under almost documentary conditions in Torremolinos, where her actors were allowed to act in the midst of real hotel guests.
-This gives the movie a certain authentic flair, which, however, is opposed by some very clichéd drawn situations.
+With All Inclusive, Doris Dörrie has adapted her successful 2011 novel of the same name into a film.
+Somewhere between comedy and melancholy-infused drama, she tells an episodic story of mother-daughter conflicts, of people searching for their own personal happiness, of letting go of the past and of the horror of package tourism.
+Doris Dörrie shot her film under almost documentary conditions in Torremolinos, where her actors were allowed to act among real hotel guests.
+This gives the film a certain authentic flair, although this is countered by some very clichéd situations.

-Even great admirers of Doris Dörrie will not be able to deny that "all inclusive" has to struggle with some problems.
-But while these are too heavy for some viewers to survive the whole two hours, for others they hardly carry any negative weight.
+Even great admirers of Doris Dörrie will not be able to deny that Everything Included struggles with some problems.
+But while these may weigh too heavily for some viewers to sit through the entire two-hour running time, for others, they hardly matter in a negative way.
 The depth that the film pretends to have here and there may actually not be there.
-Nevertheless, friends of German cinema comedies of a somewhat more sophisticated kind will certainly not regret buying a cinema ticket.
-Therefore, the following applies: with some exceptions for Dörrie fans definitely worth seeing!
+Nevertheless, friends of German cinema comedies of the more sophisticated kind will certainly not regret buying a movie ticket.
+Therefore applies: with deductions for Dörrie fans well worth seeing!

 An article by Frankfurt-Tipp